Book an

 Can Grey Hair Be Transplanted?

-To give the short answer: yes, grey hair can be used for a hair transplant.
+To give the short answer, can grey hair be transplanted?
+Yes, grey hair can be used for a hair transplant.
 All hair that is part of your safe donor area is viable for transplant.
-This includes any grey hair strands too.
+This includes any grey hair strands, too.
 Grey hair follicles can be extracted and implanted in the recipient site for a transplant.
-When done by the hands of an experienced surgeon, it will have a successful hair transplant before and after results.
+When done by the hands of an experienced surgeon, it will have a successful hair transplant before and after.

 Why Does Hair Turn Grey?

 Your hair gets its colour from pigments known as ‘melanin’.
-This is true for both scalp hair as well as body hair.
+This is true for both scalp hair and body hair.
 The pigment for your hair is produced by cells called melanocytes that are present in the hair follicle.
 The amount of melanin in your hair determines how light or dark your hair colour is.

-As the body ages, the pigmentation of your hair goes down.
+As the body ages, the pigmentation of your hair goes down (1).
 As the body produces less and less melanin, your hair eventually turns grey.
 And as the melanin production stops altogether, the hair turns completely white.

 This is part of the natural cycle.
 It doesn’t mean that grey hair is weak or not healthy enough.
 As a matter of fact, it has been seen that grey hair is thicker in texture.
 And transplanting thicker hair gives better hair transplant before and after results.